Client: Mills DA

 The new double nozzle cap is now on the market.
 The unique cap consists of two parts that make it possible to choose whether you want thick or thin mayonnaise strips.

-The new cap also allows the tube to stand or hang in store or at home, whilst the updated size and details also makes the cap easy to hold, open and close.
-Additionally, the larger size reduces the risk of the cap becoming a choking hazard for small children.
+The new cap also allows the tube to stand or hang in store displays and at home.
+The improved size and details makes the cap easier to hold, open and close, whilst also ensuring that the cap cannot be swallowed by babies or young children.

 The new design incorporates text and graphic elements which further strengthen the Mills identity.